sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/getting-started.md

 ./up.sh
 ```

-When prompted enter your Tyk license key.
+- When prompted enter your Tyk license key.
 Login credentials will then be provided in the console output.

-Visit [http://localhost:3000](http://localhost:3000) and login with the provided credentials.
+- Open Tyk Dashboard in your browser by visiting [http://localhost:3000](http://localhost:3000) and login with the provided credentials.

 ## Configuring a Basic Async API